constantcontact/jenkins_pipeline_builder/README.md

 NOTE: you can run the pipeline in NOOP (debug-only) mode by addind -d parameter, like:

     generate pipeline -d -c config/login.yml bootstrap ./pipeline

+The command comes with fairly extensive help.
+For example you can list all of the registered extension types with `generate list` and a list of all extensions of a type with `generate list type`

 DSL:
 ----